tadyPi/Analogous-colour-wheel/README.md

 # Analogous-colour-wheel, using HTML CSS and Javascript.
-Project is still in development.

 The term analogous refers to having analogy, or corresponding to something in particular.